We scanned 49 of the internet's biggest sites. Here's what we found.

 What this means for you

-If you're building with AI tools (Lovable, Bolt, Cursor, v0), your free scan score will probably look fine — around 80, same as hand-coded SaaS.
+If you're building with AI-coding tools, your free scan score will probably look fine — around 80, same as hand-coded SaaS.
 That's the server config.
 It's the baseline.

 The question is what's happening inside your app.
 Are your source maps exposed?
 Is your auth enforced server-side or just a client-side redirect?
 Are your Supabase RLS policies actually protecting data, or is it USING(true) everywhere?